|Page top Previous Homepage Next

-The reversal amount affects the sensitivity of the chart: a smaller reversal amount would yield more price fluctuations, making the chart wider and providing more information what has occurred in the markets.
+The reversal amount affects the sensitivity of the chart: a smaller reversal amount would yield more price fluctuations, making the chart wider and providing more information on what has occurred in the markets.
 However, a larger reversal amount would filter out insignificant price fluctuations, condensing the chart.

 Numbers are sometimes also displayed in columns to indicate the start of a new month.
-1-9 are used to denote January (1) through to September (9) and A, B and C used for October (A), November (B) and December (C).
+1-9 are used to denote January (1) through to September (9) and A, B and C are used for October (A), November (B) and December (C).

 Tools to Generate Visualisation